Currently Offered Courses

 Required core course restricted to first year E-IPER Ph.D. students.
 Research design options for causal inference in environmentally related research.
 Major philosophies of knowledge and how they relate to research objectives and design choices.
 Identification of critical elements within a broad range of research designs.
 Evaluation of the types of research questions for which different designs are suited, emphasizing fit between objectives, design, methods, and argument.
 Development of individual research design proposals, including description and justification understandable to a non-specialist.
 Enrollment limited to E-IPER students; requires permission of instructor.
 Winter quarter.

 Economic, social, political, and technical aspects of sustainable water supply and sanitation service provision in developing countries.
 Case studies from Asia, Africa, and Latin America.
 Service pricing, alternative institutional structures including privatization, and the role of consumer demand and community participation in the planning process.
 Environmental and public health considerations, and strategies for serving low-income households.
 Limited enrollment because of substantial discussion component.
-Permission of instructor required; interested students should complete the application form here for the Winter 2020 class.
+Permission of instructor required; interested students should complete the application form here for the Spring 2020 class.

 Previously Offered Courses